-Poppy is the Communications Officer for the Henry Royce Institute and the SMI Hub, having joined the Royce team in 2021 and promotes the Institute services and vision to its many external stakeholders.
+Poppy works across both the Henry Royce Institute and the SMI Hub, and promotes the Institute services and vision to its many external stakeholders.
 Poppy is the brand guardian for Royce, NXCT and the SMI Hub and has oversite of the Institute’s digital outputs.
-She has worked in the communications sector for over 5 years’ and brings extensive experience in digital content creation, marketing and events organisation.
+She has worked in the communications sector for over 5 years and brings extensive experience in digital content creation, marketing and events organisation.

 Research & Facilities Manager

 Senior Lecturer in Circular Economy and Life Cycle Sustainability Assessment